juju/docs/src/en/users-models.md

 - `read`: A user can view the state of a model with the `models`, `machines` and `status` commands.
 - `write`: In addition to 'read' abilities, a user can modify/configure models.
-- `admin`: In addition to 'write' abilities, a user can backup/destroy models and connect to machines via SSH.
+- `admin`: In addition to 'write' abilities, a user can backup models and connect to machines via the `juju ssh` command.

 To give 'bob' read-only access to the model 'mymodel', for example, the administrator would enter the following: